-Students completing their M.A. degree at UCLA must submit the following materials (electronically preferred) to the Student Affairs Officer for consideration by the Graduate Advisor before progressing to the Ph.D.:
+Students completing their M.A. degree at UCLA must submit the following materials (electronically preferred) to the Student Affairs Officer for consideration by the Director of Graduate Studies before progressing to the Ph.D.:

 A letter requesting admission into the Ph.D. program (can be as simple as the body of an e-mail)